mdn/content/files/en-us/web/api/webvr_api/using_the_webvr_api/index.md

 The WebVR spec features a number of events that are fired, allowing our app code to react to changes in the state of the VR display (see [Window events](/en-US/docs/Web/API/WebVR_API#window_events)).
 For example:

 - {{event("vrdisplaypresentchange")}} — Fires when the presenting state of a VR display changes — i.e. goes from presenting to not presenting, or vice versa.
-- {{event("vrdisplayconnect")}} — Fires when a compatible VR display has been connected to the computer.
+- {{domxref("Window.vrdisplayconnect_event", "vrdisplayconnect")}} — Fires when a compatible VR display has been connected to the computer.
-- {{event("vrdisplaydisconnect")}} — Fires when a compatible VR display has been disconnected from the computer.
+- {{domxref("Window.vrdisplaydisconnect_event", "vrdisplaydisconnect")}} — Fires when a compatible VR display has been disconnected from the computer.

 To demonstrate how they work, our simple demo includes the following example: